R0rt1z2/GrindrPlus/README.md

   5. Click on the "Install" button.
   6. Wait for the installation to complete.
 Duration will depend on connection speed and phone's specs.
   7. When prompted, install the newly generated Grindr app.
+  8. The app WILL CRASH the first time you open it.
-  8. If the installation fails, <b>retry it</b> multiple times before asking for support.
+  9. If the installation fails, <b>retry it</b> multiple times before asking for support.

   </details>
  </details>